tiramisuapp/tiramisuapp.github.io/docs/tools.md

 And for an international team (even a small one), it's important to have the right tools to collaborate, share documents, discuss, schedule...

 ## Slack
-All the internal discussions happen there
+///All the internal discussions happen there

 ## Trello
 Management of tasks and discussions directly related to these tasks.
 Each circle has its own trello board.